phyntom/leaderboard/TDD_FINAL.md

 ##### **React Time Update**
 For this type of architecture, we have two options to update the leaderboard data in real-time assuming that the server support socket event broadcasting
-- Option **#1**
+* Option **#1**
-  - Client-Side Setup:
+  * Client-Side Setup:
-    - Install the Socket.IO client library in your React.js.
+    * Install the Socket.IO client library in your React.js.
-    - Use the useEffect hook to establish a connection to the Socket.IO server upon component mount.
+    * Use the useEffect hook to establish a connection to the Socket.IO server upon component mount.
-    - Listen for socket events that broadcast leaderboard updates.
+    * Listen for socket events that broadcast leaderboard updates.
-    - Upon receiving updates, update your component's state and trigger a re-render to reflect the changes in the UI.
+    * Upon receiving updates, update your component's state and trigger a re-render to reflect the changes in the UI.
+  * Server-Side Setup:
+    * For this option we are assuming that the backend was built with real-time capabilities using Socket.IO or similar technology

-1. Option **#2**
+Option **#2**
+This option may seem to be simple, but it can be straight forward that relying on the backend changes that may take time to materialize
+* Client-Side Setup:
+  * We build our React application as normal using the tech and libraries we mentioned above
+  * We integrate with one of the cloud real-time database services like Firebase Realtime Database, Supabase, or Convex
+  * If leaderboard data changes on the server, the database will trigger an event that the client can listen to
+  * We also simplify the backend by removing the need for real-time capabilities
+  * The only drawback of this approach is that we are relying on to third party service which may cause vendor locking in future if we want to switch to another service because of some limitations
 ### Sequence diagrams
 <!---
 Include any diagrams of flows through the solution such as decision trees or data flow.
 --->
 **General Flow**
 1. User accesses the leaderboard webpage.
-2. Leaderboard web application perform authentication and authorization using the Identity team OAuth2 compliant Authorization Server to get JWT token L
+2. Leaderboard web application perform authentication and authorization using the Identity team OAuth2 compliant Authorization Server to get JWT token
 3. Leaderboard web application fetches the leaderboard data from the Leaderboard Service
 4. Leaderboard Service returns the data to the Leaderboard web application
 5. Leaderboard web application displays the leaderboard data to the user